 Note: The micro-GC is an a four-channel micro-GC and calibrated using a calibration gas before each hydrotreating test.

 2.3.5.
-Collect liquid samples every 6 hours using the following procedure: switch the sampling trap to the bypass trap, reduce the pressure of the sampling trap, drain the liquid sample to collecting vials, purge the sampling trap with helium, pressurize the sampling trap with helium, and redirect product flow to the sampling trap.
+Collect liquid samples every 6 hours using the following procedure: switch the sampling trap to the bypass trap, reduce the pressure of the sampling trap, drain the liquid sample to collecting vials, purge the sampling trap with nitrogen, pressurize the sampling trap with nitrogen, and redirect product flow to the sampling trap.
 Operate a series of two- and three-way valves that divert the gases and products in the desired directions.

 Note: Once the reactants pass through the catalyst beds, the liquid products and unreacted liquids are separated from the gaseous products and unreacted gases in the gas-liquid separation system.
 The hot gases pass through one of two pressurized, chilled, liquid/gas cold traps (sample trap or bypass trap) placed in parallel downstream of the reactor system.
 The off-gas then passes through the back-pressure regulator where the pressure is reduced to atmospheric pressure.
 The off-gas is then passed through a gas meter to measure the flowrate.